-Only large-scale and professional dog breeders require a kennel license to carry on their kennel activities.
+Only large-scale and professional dog breeders require a kennel license to carry on with their kennel activities.
 However, the definition of what is a professional dog breeder is different depending on the state you reside in.

 Some states require you to obtain a dog breeding license if you breed more than two litters a year.
 While other dog breeder licenses are primarily based on the amount of revenue generated.
 Licensing is a complicated topic, just like taxation is, but you must ensure your compliance with your state law and any other regulation in place.
+Some breeders also want to be licensed in order to show how reputable they are – it can be deceitful, too!

 Disclaimer.
 We are not providing you with legal advice.
 You must consult a professional in regard to any official or state-sanctioned matter such as dog breeding licensing.